rolfen/backblaze-b2-dedupe/README.md

 # backblaze-b2-dedupe
-Deduplicate files before uploading to Backblaze B2
+De-duplicate files before uploading to Backblaze B2

 This is work in progress.